team10nb/PublicFiles/Minutes/7_1022_是_CSLTYMHYN_A.md

 1. 开场白（预计1分钟）

-	This is the agenda of today's meeting. **(Show her the Agenda)**
+	This is a copy of the agenda of today's meeting. **(Show her the Agenda)**

-	Today's meeting is gonna be devided into 3 parts, which may take about 30 minutes
+	Today's meeting is gonna be devided into 3 parts

 	- quick review of taks done last week
 	- discussion on several topics
 	- Q&A time

+	30 minutes may not be enough to cover all the contents. would you like to extend our meeting if necessary or leave remainning parts for the next one?

 2. quick review（预计2分钟）